Pauline Betz

-Pauline Betz Addie (née Pauline May Betz, August 6, 1919 – May 31, 2011) was an American professional tennis player.
+Pauline May Betz Addie (née Betz, August 6, 1919 – May 31, 2011) was an American professional tennis player.
 She won five Grand Slam singles titles and was the runner-up on three other occasions.
 Jack Kramer called her the second best female tennis player he ever saw, behind Helen Wills Moody.

 Early life

 Betz attended Los Angeles High School and learned her tennis from Dick Skeen.
 She continued her tennis and education at Rollins College (graduating in 1943), where she was a member of Kappa Alpha Theta sorority.
 Betz earned an MA in economics from Columbia University.

 Career

 Amateur

+Betz won the Eastern Clay Court Championships in 1941 and also won the Eastern Grass Court Championships that same year with a close win in the final against Sarah Palfrey Cooke.
+She won the Dixie International Championships three times (1940–1942).

 Betz won the first of her four singles titles at the U.S. Championships in 1942, saving a match point in the semifinals against Margaret Osborne while trailing 3–5 in the final set.
+She defeated Louise Brough in a close final in both 1942 and 1943.

-The following year, she won the Tri-State tournament in Cincinnati, Ohio, defeating Catherine Wolf in the final without losing a point in the first set, a "golden set".
-She won the Wimbledon singles title in 1946, the only time she entered the tournament, without losing a set.
+In 1943, she won the Tri-State tournament in Cincinnati, Ohio, defeating Catherine Wolf in the final without losing a point in the first set, a "golden set".
+In 1944, she won the final of the U.S. Championships against Margaret Osborne duPont.

+She won the Wimbledon singles title in 1946, defeating Louise Brough in the final, the only time she entered the tournament, without losing a set.
 At the 1946 French Championships, held that year after Wimbledon, she lost the final in three sets to Margaret Osborne after failing to convert two match points.
+At the U.S. Championships in 1946, she defeated Patricia Canning Todd in the semifinal and Doris Hart in the final.

 According to John Olliff, Betz was ranked world no. 1 in 1946 (no rankings issued from 1940 through 1945).
 She was included in the year-end top 10 rankings issued by the United States Lawn Tennis Association from 1939 through 1946.
 She was the top ranked U.S. player from 1942 through 1944 and in 1946.
-Her other career singles highlights include winning the Dixie International Championships three times (1940–1942).